 The academy is an alliance of academic, government, and Industry stakeholders in the Philippines and beyond.
-Asia Open RAN Academy has been incorporated as a nonprofit corporation in March 2023.
+Incorporated as a nonprofit corporation in March 2023, AORA is built on principles of Partnerships, Open Education Resources, Curriculum Standards, and Community.

 It has five strategic goals: